 As you get ready for your course to start, here are a few things you might consider doing to fine-tune before you welcome students.

+Not sure how much time an activity should take?
+You can time yourself working through a sample module.
 Jennifer Gonzalez from Cult of Pedagogy borrows the term “dog-fooding” from the tech industry.
 Try out your own assignment or module, and assume it will take students about three times as long as it takes you.
 Does that timing align with your expectations?

 Double check dates and restrictions

 Are all the modules set up with start and/or due dates?
 Are all of the materials and assignments visible with the “student view“?
 Have the groups been formed?
 (You can enroll students in the groups later, but they should be set up now.)
 Are group discussions or assignments set up for the right groups?

 Set up automatic responses and schedule announcements

 Will you be sending out announcements?
 Maybe weekly?
 Can you pre-load and schedule any of those to make sure you don’t run out of time to send then during the term?
 Are you going to use Intelligent Agents to make sure no student falls through the cracks?

 You’ll definitely find more errors during the semester, unfortunately.
 They creep into everything!
 One of the best strategies for doing final edits on your course is to invite a colleague to enter your course and look around, and offer to return the favor for them.
 Colleagues can be especially helpful to point out when the instructions and module organization are less than clear.